Celebrex

 If you take too much CELEBREX

-If you think that you or anyone else may have taken too much CELEBREX, urgent medical attention may be needed.
+If you think that you or anyone else may have taken too much CELEBREX, you may need urgent medical attention.

 Symptoms of an overdose may include: